CrowdStrike/swift-package-registry-service/Sources/App/Documentation.docc/Articles/GithubAPI.md

 author wants them to be: "1.2.3", "v1.2.3", "version_1.2.3", or whatever.

-The [Swift Package Registry Service Specification](https://github.com/swiftlang/swift-package-manager/blob/main/Documentation/PackageRegistry/Registry.md#2-definitions), on the other hand, specifies that its versions MUST be semantic verions, as defined by the [Semantic Versioning 2.0.0 spec](https://semver.org/).
+The [Swift Package Registry Service Specification](https://github.com/swiftlang/swift-package-manager/blob/main/Documentation/PackageRegistry/Registry.md#2-definitions), on the other hand, specifies that its versions MUST be semantic versions, as defined by the [Semantic Versioning 2.0.0 spec](https://semver.org/).
 This spec has a regular expression associate with it which explicitly defines how a Semantic Version must be parsed.
 That means that: